LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 {: .output}

 To orient ourselves, let's get a listing of what files are in this directory.
-Type `ls` and you will see a list of every file and directory within your current location.
+By typing `ls` we will see a list of every file and directory within your current location.

 ~~~
 $ ls